6 STEPS TO GRILL THE PERFECT STEAK

 Warm up the Steak

 Throwing a fridge cold steak onto a hot grill is only going to work for the very thinnest steaks – otherwise the outside will burn before the middle even begins to heat up.
-Cooking a great steak starts with bringing it up to room temperature, before you cook, so take your steaks out of the fridge an hour before you plan to cook.
+So take your steaks out of the fridge 15-20 minutes before you plan to cook, and then cook slowly as below.

 Season the Steak